lonyelon/SC08v2/README.md

 | **asm/**        | software to be built for the CPU. |
 | **asm/so**      | Complete OS. |

+## Developing software

+Check the [programmer's manual](doc/programmers-manual.md) for a detailed guide on how to make software for the CPU.

 ## Running software in the CPU

 To run software in the *simulated* CPU one has two follow two steps: compilation and execution.
 Let's run one of the test programs for example: